 Fredericksburg Mini-Donut Co.

-Creations from the Fredericksburg Mini-Donut Company are one of the city’s favorite treats.
-They’re made to order every day in the company’s food truck (frequently parked in the Ace Hardware lot).
+Creations from the Fredericksburg Mini-Donut Company are one of the city’s top treats.
+They’re made to order in the company’s food truck (parked in the Ace Hardware lot).
 Orders come with your choice of toppings, ranging from specials like turtle to the classic cinnamon and sugar.
 Drip coffee is available, too, so all your morning needs are met.

 Tubby’s Ice House